-However, the shift to a remote work operation brings its own dangers.
+With the pandemic increasing the number of employees working from home to about 70%, based on a PwC survey, remote work brings its own dangers.
 The use of employee-owned devices, unsecure connections, and improper device usage leave companies vulnerable to a host of network intrusions.
+This is where training employees about cybersecurity awareness is a must.

 According to the National Institute of Standards and Technology, organizations “should assume that malicious parties will gain control of telework client devices and attempt to recover sensitive data from them or leverage the devices to gain access to the enterprise network.”